tmysoft/tmy-wordpress/README.md

 Following the same way to translate the page or post to complete the translation.

-## Use TMY Plugin For Taxonomies Translation(Categories, Tags, Woocommerces)
+## Use TMY Plugin For Taxonomies Translation(Categories, Tags, WooCommerces)

 TMY plugin will automatically detect all the taxonomy types including those from other themes or plugins, as shown in the following screen shots, enable as you need.